Get started

 In the above example, the target of the CNAME chain, acme.backend.com, will be used for route advertisement instead of app.acme.com.

-In some cases, CNAME records return different results in different geographies, as web services use geographic DNS load balancing.
-In these cases, it is recommended that your app connectors be deployed in locations that closely mirror your organization's global footprint.
+If a web service uses geographic DNS load balancing, CNAME records might return different results in different locations.
+In these cases, it's best practice to deploy your app connectors in locations that closely mirror your organization's global footprint.

 Wildcards

-Wildcards (*) are supported.
+App connectors support using wildcards (*).
 Wildcard behavior is non-inclusive of the parent domain.
-For example, to include all of acme.com and its subdomains, enter both acme.com and *.acme.com.
+For example, to include all of acme.com and its subdomains, use both acme.com and *.acme.com.
 To only include the top-level domain, include acme.com and omit *.acme.com.
 To include only subdomains, include *.acme.com and omit acme.com.

 ACL driven route configuration

-You can manually preconfigure routes in the access control lists (ACLs) section of your tailnet policy file alongside the domains configuration.
+You can manually pre-configure routes in the access control lists (ACLs) section of your tailnet policy file alongside the domain configuration.
 For example:

 {